Operators

 4

-Add any Notes
+If applicable, add any Notes

 For instance, if your self-generated electricity came from solar panels, specify this in the Notes field.